JamFfm/PHMeasure/README.md

-# This is alpha version.
+# This is beta version.

 # PHMeasure